Our Top Discoveries From globalFEST 2018

 - from Patrya Yndia Yracema

-The smokey-voiced Brazilian singer, songwriter and filmmaker Ava Rocha brews up an intriguing blend of tropicalia, rock and performance art — it almost seems as if she's channeling both Diamanda Galas and David Bowie
+The smokey-voiced Brazilian singer, songwriter and filmmaker Ava Rocha brews up an intriguing blend of tropicalia, rock and performance art — it almost seems as if she's channeling both Diamanda Galas and David Bowie.

-This trio connects the dots between the musical styles — and often-tragic histories — of three points in the French-speaking world: Guadeloupe in the Caribbean (an overseas region of France), New Orleans and Paris in a raucous, rollicking setup of guitar, voice, sousaphone and drums.

-On paper, this shouldn't really work: Afro-Cuban music, hip-hop, dancehall, cumbia and classical flute.
-But thanks to La Dame Blanche's serious musical chops, the Woman in White from Havana by way of Paris pulls off this stylistic hat-trick with outsized swagger and style.
+Making his U.S. debut, the vocalist and uilleann pipes pipes player from Northern Ireland (but now based in Glasgow) frames his beguiling voice with an array of electronics, keyboards, bass, guitar and fiddle.
+His intimate, affecting set was another big All Songs Considered favorite from this year's edition of globalFEST.

 Grand Tapestry